MicrosoftDocs/windows-iotcore-docs/windows-iotcore/extend-your-app/CortanaOnIoTCore.md

 -   Catered to devices with small- or medium-sized screens (e.g. thermostat or refrigerator), provide a voice response with optimized visual content.

 -   Leverages the audio pipeline provided in the Windows 10 operating system which supports linear microphone arrays.
-Audio input devices should conform to the guidance outlined in the[Microsoft Speech Platform](https://msdn.microsoft.com/en-us/library/windows/hardware/dn915051(v=vs.85).aspx).
+Audio input devices should conform to the guidance outlined in the [Microsoft Speech Platform](https://msdn.microsoft.com/en-us/library/windows/hardware/dn915051(v=vs.85).aspx).

 -   To wake-up Cortana the user says “Hey, Cortana.”
 Keyword Spotting (KWS) runs locally to receive the voice input and complete the analysis.
 The audio is only sent to the cloud once the keyword is spotted.
 User consent is needed before enabling KWS.
 The KWS is optimized by the Windows Speech Platform and supports multiple languages and regions.